anon-blue/anon.blue/README.txt

 ll guarded by space structures and beings only insde your brian chcmidals

-                                          I am alone still          HAHA i knew that i was seeing well. uSAF AS DASF ASFASDF ASSSSSSSSSSSSSSSSSSSSSSSSSSvive le quebec libre !          hello down there. i'm bret. you? is it sunny? oh i hope the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool fromageance here, but i lived in coocadoo before..... hahaha n
+                                          I am alone still          HAHA i knew that i was seeing well. its my speclial skill.
+EVERYTHING'S RED!
+SSSSSSSvive le quebec libre !          hello down there. i'm bret. you? is it sunny? oh i hope the stars are beautiful. of course. never went there. california wseems a nice p lace though. cool fromageance here, but i lived in coocadoo before..... hahaha n